 Self-education is, I firmly believe, the only kind of education there is. ― Isaac Asimov

-Per the government’s orders, all schools and childcare facilities will stay closed on Mallorca until further notice in an effort to limit the spreading of the coronavirus.
+In an effort to limit the spreading of the coronavirus, per the government’s orderBys, all schools and childcare facilities will stay closed on Mallorca until further notice, and lockdown may well last far beyond the Easter Holidays which end on April 17th.
 Grandparents, as a risk group for the more serious and potentially lethal forms of COVID-19 infection, cannot pitch in to bridge the hours Mum and Dad are at work.

 And as if that wasn’t enough already to cause parents sleepless nights, the Spanish Government’s total shutdown allowing people only out for food, medical supplies, essential work and emergencies, confines everybody to their own four walls.
 What this means for children, I’m sure I don’t have to tell you.